Adapters

 MarketDataClient

-The MarketDataClient handles market-specific data such as order books, top-of-book quotes and trades,
+The MarketDataClient handles market-specific data: order books, top-of-book quotes and trades,

 from nautilus_trader.data.messages import RequestBars